jerry153fish/jerry153fish.github.io/about.md

 key: page-about
 ---

-I am Jerry Chen.
-I am a lifelong programmer firstly as hardware programmer for 6 years now as a full stack programmer for three years.
-I live in Tasmania the most beautiful island in the world.

-Since my first c 'Hello World' in hight school, I have use C/C++/Assemble, Python, JS, Java/C#, SQL.
-I like hacking things for fun in my workshop including apps, electronic devices, knifes, wood / store handcrafts, paintings, toys and so on.
+Hi there!.
+My name is Jerry Chen and I am a programmer.
+My first program was c 'Hello World' in high school in 1999.
+Then I studied Electronic Information Engineering for my bachelor degree and became an electronic engineer for fours years.
+After gain the master degree of Information Technology in Australia, I have been a software developer.

 I code because I like it.
+Thus, I have used many different languages during working and my hobby projects.
+Besides programming, I like hacking things for fun in my workshop including apps, electronic devices, knifes, wood / store handcrafts, paintings, toys and so on.

 ----